 When looking further into the number of women-owned businesses, particularly for women of color, the numbers are disproportionate when compared to that of their male counterparts.
 While Black-owned businesses in the United States account for two million businesses according to fundera.com, 35% of those are owned by Black women.

-The study cites that while the number of startups launched by Black women is very small (4%), Black women are far more prominent in the small business world, owning 8% more small business than other female-business owners of other racial identities.
+The study cites that while the number of startups launched by Black women is very small (4%), Black women are far more prominent in the small business world, owning 8% more small businesses than other female-business owners of other racial identities.
 Although Black women are well-represented among business owners, they earn a disturbingly lower income than other female business owners.

 The Fundera.com 2020 study found that Black women-owned businesses earned an average of $24,000 in net revenue, compared to $142,900 among all women-owned businesses.
 That is an enormous and problematic income gap, especially considering that Black-owned businesses generated $150.2 billion in gross revenue as recently as 2012.
 In that same vein, Black business owners receive less business financing, less often, and at higher rates.
 Fundera.com talked to Black business owners and 37.9% say they are “discouraged” from applying for loans.

 In a report published by American Express however in 2019 on the state of women-owned business, it showed that the growth rates of several key metrics for women-owned businesses showed continued progress when compared to all businesses over the past five years (2014-2019).